 In 2017, you presented results from the CASTLEAF study, showing that catheter ablation procedures lower mortality in AF patients with heart failure.
 How do you think this research will affect clinical decisions on AF ablation?

 There are many studies showing that AF ablation improves outcomes, including ejection fraction, quality of life and AF recurrence, with subanalyses showing improved mortality as well.
 However, there had never been a single study conducted, finished and published to show that ablation in patients with AF can save lives and reduce hospitalisations.
 In that way, CASTLE-AF was a game-changer.
 Before CASTLE-AF, we had been ablating in hundreds of thousands of people with the endpoint of improving symptoms.
-Now we have to consider the fact that we can improve mortality and hospitalisation of patients, as well as quality of life.
+Now we have to consider the fact that we can improve mortality and hospitalisation of patients, as well as the quality of life.
 I think it will affect the way clinical decisions are made, and ablations have now become a widely accepted first-line treatment.
 At the same time, advances have been made in medical treatments for AF with novel oral anticoagulants (NOACs) and other interventions like left atrial appendage closure, which is important because not all patients can or should undergo ablation procedure.
 The closure device is an interesting new concept and there is no doubt that NOACs provide major developments in AF management.
 These treatments do not compete but rather complement each other, providing solutions for different types of patients in different stages of AF.

 What is your most memorable patient case?

 I have done more than three thousand ablations, and all of them are memorable—I remember every patient, but the most positive cases stand out as well.
 It is incredible to be able to help someone, having seen the issues that some people have before treatment and see their improvement afterwards.
 One patient was a passionate scuba diver.
 He was finally able to go diving again after his ablation and he sent me a photo he captured with an underwater camera from the bottom of the ocean.
-Another patient was able to pursue her dream of climbing Kilimanjaro post treatment, and wrote “CARMA” on the side of the mountain.
+Another patient was able to pursue her dream of climbing Kilimanjaro post-treatment and wrote “CARMA” on the side of the mountain.

 How do you like to spend your time outside of work?

-I like to spend time with my wife and five year old daughter— that is the most important thing for me in my free time.
+I like to spend time with my wife and five-year-old daughter— that is the most important thing for me in my free time.
 Hobbies and interests come and go, but I like to hike and I play golf as often as I can find the time for it.
 I like to watch football (soccer) whenever the Champions League is on (go Bayern München!).
-In med school I loved to dance, because of the freedom of movement that comes with it, and now my daughter dances too.
+In med school, I loved to dance, because of the freedom of movement that comes with it, and now my daughter dances too.
 We love to dance together